 - Guidance in the course of academy profession programmes and professional bachelor programmes: The academies of professional higher education and university colleges are obliged to support students in a way that enables them to complete their education.
 Students enrolled in an academy profession programme or professional bachelor programmes will therefore need support from the school staff such as teachers, guidance counsellors, or other professional staff supporting students in various ways.
 The institutions are free to choose their methods and choose the appropriate staff to support students in completing their education.

 - Guidance at the Danish universities – completion and career guidance: The universities offer students at bachelor and master level guidance about their current programme, about access requirements for master and PhD programmes, and about subsequent employment opportunities.
 Each university is free to decide how and by whom this guidance is offered.
-In general, completion guidance and career guidance is divided between different bodies.
+In general, completion guidance and career guidance are divided between different bodies.

-Guidance outside the education system
+Selected national career guidance and counselling objectives outside the education system

 The Municipal Youth Guidance Units (kommunal ungeindsats) must establish a coherent cross-sectoral measure for all young people under 25 years.
 The measure coordinates education, employment, and social initiatives.
 The measure includes guidance.